Stevensousa67/ResumeBuilder/StevenSousa_Project_1/Sprint_1/README.md

+# Project Objectives
+- Create a private github repo for this project
+- Setup an API key for an LLM
+- Send a prompt and retrieve the answer

+# Why Google Gemini LLM?
+I chose this LLM because I already had an account with Google, had previously utilized this LLM, and due to its ease of setting up.

+# Prompt Construction
+The prompts I chose are essentially 3:
+1. Job Description: I hard-coded the first job description inside the rapid_jobs2.json file in its entirety, no changes made.
+2. My Information: I provided some vague information about myself in order to protect my privacy.
+3. Prompt: The prompt I settled on was passing the job description, my information, and response to be in markdown format.
+I settled on the current state because it provides enough vague information to tailor a favorable response.
+Of course, as more details about myself is added, the more detailed the response will be.

 # Dependencies
-- Python 3.9+, dotenv, os, google.generativeai, google.generativeai.types, API key for Gemini
+- Python 3.9+, dotenv, os, re, google.generativeai, google.generativeai.types, API key for Gemini, markdown, xhtml2pdf

 # How to install dependencies
 - Python: https://www.python.org/downloads/
+- os & re: standard python libraries, no need to pip install
 - dotenv: pip install python-dotenv
-- os: standard library, no need to pip install
 - google.generativeai: pip install -q -U google-generativeai
+- markdown: pip install markdown
+- xhtml2pdf: pip install xhtml2pdf
 - API key located in .env file

 # How to Run